rex44391/ncov19/README.md

 ## Further update

 I plan to complete rwd for all components to make it fit for small screen.<br/>
-Also, I will refactor the code to make it look more clean.<br/>
+Also, I will refactor the code to make it cleaner.<br/>
 (Maybe next long weekend in May)<br/>

 ## Credit